motib/surprises/README.md

 [CoolLibri](https://www.coollibri.com/bibliotheque-en-ligne/mordechai-ben-ari/surprises-mathematiques_429665)
 or [Cassini](https://store.cassini.fr/fr/hors-collection/145-surprises-mathematiques.html).

-**German and Spanish**

-For these languages, there is a PDF of a *preliminary* draft of a translation and a directory of the LaTeX files.
+**Spanish**

+The translation was prepared using DeepL and edited by Abraham Arcavi.
+You can download the PDF from the repository.

+**German**

+The translation was prepared using DeepL but has not yet been edited.
 Please contact me if you are a native speaker who is willing to edit a draft!
+You can download the PDF from the repository.

 **Hebrew**

-Download PDF from this repository.
-You have to print books yourself.
+I wrote the translation and it is in the process of editing.
+You can download the PDF from the repository.

 ## Contents